 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need the right container.
-Our reinforced-steel lowboy roll-offs are built for those heavy loads—up to 10,000 pounds on a single pull.
-The low 2-to-3-foot side walls let a skid steer or wheelbarrow dump straight in without pushing our USDOT truck weight limits on Boston routes.
+Dense loads like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a reinforced steel lowboy roll-off.
+Our lowboys are rated for up to 10,000 pounds on a single run.
+The 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without breaking USDOT truck weight limits on Boston routes.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off includes a specific tonnage allowance in the upfront quote; this ensures you know the weight limit before the truck weighs in at the scale-house.
-Additional waste is billed at the per-ton overage rate: we track the scale-house ticket—which is final.
-You should use roofing tear-off jobsite containers for shingles, as heavy loads can quickly eat your standard mixed-debris allowance.
+Every construction roll-off includes a specific tonnage allowance in the upfront quote; this ensures transparency when the vehicle weighs in at the scale-house.
+Additional weight is billed at our published per-ton overage rate: we track everything against the scale-house ticket.
+For a roofing tear-off jobsite containers—you should use separate bins for shingles—because their density quickly eats through the standard mixed-debris allowance.

 20-yard